teamturnersolutions/BJsDev/README.md

 <br>Call Out<br>Late Notification

 ## Version 2
+### Version 2.1
-- Has a backend that recieves the data and passes it to email
+- Has a backend that recieves the data and passes it to email using js and email api
+### Version 2.1
+- AWS backend that uses AWS SES
+### Version 2.2
+- AWS backend that uses API Gateway, Lambda, SES

 ## Version 3
 - Testing different methods to pass the information and working out the kinks for transpo